 Hoboken, with the fourth-highest population density in the U.S., has reached zero traffic deaths for four years in a row.
 There is no other U.S. community of comparable size or land mass that has achieved that Vision Zero goal.
 The City's strategy has involved modest interventions like daylighting corners to improve visibility for drivers and curb extensions to shorten the crossing distances for pedestrians.
+Monroe County to drive safer and be aware of vulnerable road users, and continue to support the Drive2Bbetter campaign.

-- Allocate more funding for education initiatives to encourage motorists in Monroe County to drive safer and be aware of vulnerable road users, and continue to support the Drive2Bbetter campaign. - Provide technical assistance to municipalities regarding enforcement techniques that reduce risky travel behaviors, such as high-visibility enforcement of laws pertaining to impairment, cell phone use, crosswalk yielding, and compliance with traffic controls.
+- Allocate more funding for education programs or safety focused events to promote bicyclist and pedestrian safe practices. - Provide technical assistance to municipalities regarding enforcement techniques that reduce risky travel behaviors, such as high-visibility enforcement of laws pertaining to impairment, cell phone use, crosswalk yielding, and compliance with traffic controls.